 "Install button is greyed out"

-Shopify won't let you install third-party apps until your store has finished the basic onboarding checklist.
+Shopify won't let you install third-party apps until your store has finished basic onboarding.
 Add a product, set up a payment processor, and add at least one policy page (refund or shipping).
 Then refresh the App Store page and the Install button activates.

 "Connection successful but products aren't pushing"